news-catalyst/next-tinynewsdemo/README.md

 This app runs the front-end published sites for all tiny news organizations, using a single multi-tenant "platforms" project in Vercel, with data served through a GraphQL API from Hasura, along with a dynamic TinyCMS for organization-specific site configuration.

+## What's in here?

+- __\_\_mocks\_\___: Basic boilerplate for tests
+- __\_\_tests\_\___: Hasura API unit tests
+- __cached__: A folder for keeping cached API responses.
+Kept intentionally empty in version control.
+- __components__: All of the reusable React components used across the next.js frontend
+- __content__: Markdown-based content used on the frontend.
+- __cypress__: Test infrastructure for Cypress, which runs integration tests.
+- __data__: Obsolete.
+- __hasura__: A git submodule controlling our Hasura instances.
+- __lib__: Code that interacts with our GraphQL API and other third-party APIs, such as Letterhead.
+- __pages__: Page-level components used to build the site structure in next.js
+- __public__: Various static files that need to get served publicly.
+- __script__: Command-line scripts used for various tasks, like bootstrapping new organizations.
+- __styles__: Extra styles that don't conform well to using Tailwind.

+## How this works

+We based the structure of this applciation on the Vercel [platforms starter kit](https://github.com/vercel/platforms).
+This means we build most of the site as part of the `pages/_sites/[site]` folder.
+We then use `pages/_middleware.js` to route incoming requests to the correct site.
+See the platforms starter kit linked above for more documentation on how this works.

+Within this project we also build the API endpoints for interacting with Google Docs.
+You can find this at `pages/api/sidebar`.
+The [Google Apps Script](https://github.com/news-catalyst/google-app-scripts/) project interacts with these API endpoints in order to preview, publish and unpublish documents.

 ## Getting Started

 **Step 0**